-- Transfer of Rights for Students with Disabilities Upon Reaching the Age of Majority (Virginia Department of Education)
+- Transfer of Rights for Students with Disabilities Upon Reaching the Age of Majority (VDOE)

 Independent living is an important aspect of any adult’s life.
 When determining the level of support needed for your child, several things should be carefully considered.
 Does your child want to live on his or her own or would they like to live with a roommate?
 Do they have the ability and financial resources to maintain an apartment/ home or will they need some assistance?
 How do I find resources in my community?

 If a student is not currently receiving Supplemental Security Income (SSI) from the Social Security Administration, they may be found eligible to receive this assistance once they turn 18 years of age.
 Individuals already receiving case management services from the Community Services Board (CSB) can contact them to see what additional supports they may be able to provide.
 Medicaid Waiver Services may assist with additional resources to those found eligible to receive them.
 There are several Centers for Independent Living (CIL) throughout the Commonwealth of Virginia.
 These private nonprofit organizations help individuals with disabilities live inclusive lives in their communities.

 - Center for Family Involvement

 - Centers for Independent Living (Search by County/City)

 - Community Services Boards (Search by County/City)